aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getGrandTotalName() {#getGrandTotalName--}

+<b>@deprecated.</b> Please use the 'grandTotalName' property instead.
 Returns the label that is displayed in the grand total column or row heading.
 The default value is the string "Grand Total".

 ```javascript
 getGrandTotalName() : string;